cosmos/ibc/README.md

 ## Translations

-The Interchain Standards are available in the following languages:
+The Interchain Standards are also translated into the following languages:

 - [Chinese](https://github.com/octopus-network/ibc-spec-cn).